-335 336 When a document becomes a Candidate Standard, it is assigned an IEEE-ISTO standard number, which it keeps forever afterwards.
+When a document becomes a Candidate Standard, it is assigned an IEEE-ISTO standard number, which it keeps forever.
 To indicate the standard is at Candidate Standard status, the prefix "CS" is attached to the standard number, resulting in a number such as "PWG CS 5105.2".
 If the Candidate Standard goes back to Working Draft status, the prefix "CS" is replaced by "WD", resulting in a number such as "PWG WD 5105.2".
+IEEE-ISTO standard numbers are tracked and assigned by the PWG Secretary.